CodeYourFuture/syllabus-archive/react/lesson2.md

 # React Lesson 2

-In this lesson we're going to go through a recap of props and state, then we'll hand out a set of small tasks/apps to build in the browser.
-Most of them should take anywhere from 30 mins to an hour, you won't be expected to finish them all but you will not be given much starting code.
+In this lesson we're going to go through a recap of props and state, then we'll hand out a set of small tasks/apps to build in the browser with `create-react-app`.
+Most of them should take anywhere from 30 mins to an hour, you won't be expected to finish them all but you will not be given much starting code - they aim is for you to get a good grasp of solving problems in React.

 ## Recap